95 million people under threat after severe storms kill 3 in Midwest

 Severe storms that raked parts of the Midwest, spawning nearly two dozens tornadoes — and killing at least three people — are rolling through the Southeast and East Coast on Wednesday, putting about 95 million people in harm's way.

-The hail and high winds from Tuesday's storms are being linked to one death in northern Illinois, where a tornado victim was killed by an uprooted tree, a second death in southern Illinois, and a third death in Perry County, Missouri, where Gov. Eric Greitens said on Facebook that a tornado touched down.
+The hail and high winds from Tuesday's storms are being linked to one death in northern Illinois, where a 76-year-old tornado victim was crushed by an uprooted tree while another man with him was hospitalized; a second death in southern Illinois; and a third death in Perry County, Missouri, where Gov. Eric Greitens said on Facebook that a tornado touched down.

 Dramatic video shows how overturned and crushed cars littered the side of Interstate 55 in Perry County, Missouri.